Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 2

 left" they shouted.
 At same time a 3rd youngster peering through

-Blaney went back to Gen Walker 1st Bde to tell him
+Blamey went back to Gen Walker 1st Bde to tell him

 how near his left was to this isolated detachment of the 1st Bn - only

-Mrossitl I was shown by some of the men the 3 lines of trenches
+Presently I was shown by some of the men the 3 lines of trenches

-on the Plateau ≡ the upper of which must have been
+the upper of which must have been

 Turkish.
 That corner so far has been the most troublesome.

-(The Sunday attack First day. ).
+(The Sunday attack First day.

 take 2 days ago & failed.
-(2) on left - down through the "emplacements"
+(2) on left - down through the "emplacements".

 ridge - you cd see them, quite a lot of men, doing nothing.